utshomax/postman-docs/src/pages/docs/getting-started/settings.md

 ### Application

+* **Autosave** - Turn this on to automatically save your changes to collections, requests, and environments.
+Turn this off to manually save your changes.

+    > If this is turned on and you create a request by selecting **+** or by selecting **New**, you must manually save the request to a collection before your changes are autosaved.

 * **Send anonymous usage data to Postman** - Postman gathers basic, anonymous usage data to help with product improvement.
 Turn this off to stop sending anonymous usage data to Postman.
 * **Connection Mode** - Configure how to connect to Postman servers using either **Auto** (default) or **HTTP**.